-Irish youth to lead global study into impact of Covid-19 on young people
+Young people in Ireland are to spearhead a global Unesco study into the impact of Covid-19 on children and young adults.

 It is the biggest study to date on the impact of the pandemic on young people and will focus on how the pandemic has affected them personally, in their families, communities and lives.